-Not only do I love his paintings, but I love how he talks about being an artist.
+Not only do I love Van Gogh’s paintings, but I love how he talks about being an artist.
 I feel he expresses that desire to see the world in a new way so uniquely.

-I love too how he wrote very simply of the life-giving qualities of being creative.
+I liked too how he wrote very simply of the life-giving qualities of being creative.

 Kill self-doubt with action